Upgrading your build from Gradle 7.x to the latest

 Doing so is error prone, doesn’t work with the build cache and has a performance impact, therefore it has been deprecated.

-Instead of using at @Input
+Instead of using @Input

 on a type Gradle doesn’t understand directly, use @Nested